traveltriangle/elasticsearch-ruby/elasticsearch-extensions/README.md

 ### Backup

-Backup Elasticsearch indices as flat JSON files on the disk via integration with the [_Backup_](http://backup.github.io/backup/v4/) gem.
+Backup Elasticsearch6 indices as flat JSON files on the disk via integration with the [_Backup_](http://backup.github.io/backup/v4/) gem.

 Use the Backup gem's DSL to configure the backup:

     require 'elasticsearch/extensions/backup'

-    Model.new(:elasticsearch_backup, 'Elasticsearch') do
+    Model.new(:elasticsearch_backup, 'Elasticsearch6') do

-      database Elasticsearch do |db|
+      database Elasticsearch6 do |db|
         db.url     = 'http://localhost:9200'
         db.indices = 'test'
       end